terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 ![](/assets/uploads/1-createdb.png "create database ")

-4. Click on this button to load which ever CSVs you wish to import to your database, In this blog I am going to use The Bike Share Data, which were used in[](https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/) <https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/>
+4. Click on this button to load which ever CSVs you wish to import to your database, In this blog I am going to use [The Bike Share Data](https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/)
 5. I have added 2 CSVs into my database as shown below

 ![](/assets/uploads/2-createdbwithcsvpreview.png)

 6. And that's it, go ahead and click on Create New database, which includes the 2 CSVs in it 😊😊😊😊😊

 ### **What happens when you import CSVs into your Database?**

 On creating our database, Go to the Documents Page

 ![](/assets/uploads/2-dbdocumentpage.png)

-Each of our CSV files which were loaded on create becomes a separate Document Type.
-All the columns in the CSV file have been converted into properties and a schema is auto generated.
+Each of our CSV files that were loaded on create becomes a separate Document Type.
+All the columns in the CSV file have been converted into properties and a schema is auto-generated.

-Each CSV is of doctype CSV and have rows hanging off them, we can use these auto generated column properties to query the database.
+Each CSV is of doctype CSV and has rows hanging off them, we can use these auto-generated column properties to query the database.

 You can also add more CSVs once you have created your database by clicking the Add CSVs